How to Do Mood Missions

 5-Star Mood Missions

-Occasionally a fourth mood mission selection will be available, with 5 stars decorating the name.
+Occasionally (about 1% of the time) a fourth mood mission selection will be available, with 5 stars decorating the name.
 Completing this mission will give 2 mood seals instead of the usual 1.

 Tracking mood mission descriptions and resulting moods is an ongoing process.
 This post and spreadsheet should be updated semi-regularly.
 SPREADSHEET